 - This benefit is subject to state and federal income tax.
 Claimants are required to report this income on their 2020 tax return.

-If you are looking for information on the CARES Act Federal Pandemic Unemployment Compensation (FPUC) program, ($600 weekly benefit) which ended on July 25, 2020, click here.
+If you are looking for information on the CARES Act Federal Pandemic Unemployment Compensation (FPUC) program, click here.